wp-plugins/gd-bbpress-tools/readme.txt

 Open the Forums menu, and you will see Tools item there.
 This will open a panel with global plugin settings.

 * Will this plugin work with standalone bbPress instalation?
-No. This plugin requires the plugin versions of bbPress 2.0 or higher.
+No. This plugin requires the plugin versions of bbPress 2.2 or higher.

 * Does this plugin work with bbPress that is part of BuddyPress plugin?
-No. Plugin requires bbPress 2.0 or higher plugin.
+No. Plugin requires bbPress 2.2 or higher plugin.

-* Does this plugin work with bbPress 2.1 used as site wide forums for BuddyPress plugin?
+* Does this plugin work with bbPress plugin used as site wide forums for BuddyPress plugin?
 Yes.
 But, make sure to enable 'Always Include' option for JavaScript and CSS.

 == Translations ==